BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

-Zachary Svajda and Enzo Couacaud are set to meet at the ATP Australian Open on January 7, 2025 in a hard-court singles match.
+Zachary Svajda and Enzo Couacaud are set to meet at the Australian Open on January 7, 2025 in a hard-court singles match.
 Svajda enters with a 18–16 record on hard courts in 2025, while Couacaud has posted a 6–7 mark on hard courts this season.
-Elo ratings point to a clear statistical advantage for Couacaud entering this matchup.
+Elo ratings point to a clear statistical advantage for Svajda entering this matchup.
 In their head-to-head history, Svajda leads 3–1 over Couacaud, including a win in their most recent meeting.

 Both players enter with respectable recent form, as Svajda and Couacaud have each won three or more of their last five singles matches.